 Job prospects for medical assistants are very good.
-This is because of the projected growth and demand for medical assistants across a broad range of healthcare disciplines.
+This is because of the projected growth and demand for MAs across a broad range of healthcare disciplines.
 It ensures graduates from medical assistant programs have an excellent chance of finding work.

-The duties medical assistants typically carry out include administrative and clinical tasks.
-This prepares them for a rich and varied career with countless potential avenues for growth.
+Administrative and clinical tasks prepare them for a rich and varied career with countless potential avenues for growth.